Lori Watson, PhD, Philosophy

 The gender studies minor is an 18 unit program that includes the following requirements:

 - GNDS 101, Introduction to Women’s and Gender Studies (3)

-- Two elective upper-division courses to be selected from a list generated each semester by the program coordinators or from the courses listed below in this bulletin.
-Thus 3-9 units of lower-division work, and 9-15 units of upper-division coursework are required.
+- Two elective upper division courses to be selected from a list generated each semester by the program coordinators or from the courses listed below in this course catalog.
+Thus 3-9 units of lower-division work, and 9-15 units of upper division coursework are required.

 - Two of the four elective courses listed in items 2 and 3 above must be in the humanities and two must be in the social sciences.

 - GNDS 495, Advanced Women’s and Gender Studies (3)